 19I am among those who are peaceable and faithful in Israel.
 You seek to destroy a city and a mother in Israel.
 Why will you swallow up the inheritance of Yahweh?”

 20Joab answered, “Far be it, far be it from me that I should swallow up or destroy.

-24and Adoram was over the men subject to forced labor; and Jehoshaphat the son of Ahilud was the recorder;
+24and Adoram was in charge of the forced labor, and Jehoshaphat the son of Ahilud was the recorder;

-26and also Ira the Jairite was chief minister to David.
+26and also Ira the Jairite was head administrator to David.